symmetryinvestments/overview/hiring.md

 - [Symmetry GitHub](https://github.com/symmetryinvestments)

 # Contact
-- Email hiring at symmetry.dev and cc jthompson at symmetryinvestments dot com.
+- Email bcheung at symmetryinvestments dot com and cc jthompson at symmetryinvestments dot com with the words github in the subject line.